 | 2033 | $2.22T | Forecast |

-Vehicle scrappage programs across Asia-Pacific and green-deal incentives in Europe are expected to accelerate fleet renewal cycles, opening substantial replacement demand for zero-emission commercial vehicles through 2033.
+Government-mandated vehicle scrappage programs throughout the Asia-Pacific region and green-transition incentive frameworks across Europe are projected to accelerate fleet renewal cycles, generating substantial replacement demand for zero-emission commercial vehicles throughout the 2033 forecast horizon.

 Mahindra and Mahindra TATA Motors AB Volvo Golden Dragon General Motors Ashok Leyland Bosch Rexroth AG Daimler Volkswagen AG Toyota Motor Corporation.
 These ten players operate across a medium-concentration global market, competing on the basis of propulsion technology, total cost of ownership, and geographic manufacturing footprint.
 Mahindra announced plans to establish its largest integrated automobile and tractor manufacturing facility in Nagpur, Maharashtra in February 2026, while Ashok Leyland broke ground on a greenfield battery pack manufacturing facility near Chennai in March 2026, signaling accelerating investment in electric mobility across Indian commercial vehicle production.